 Want a cheesecake that is less sweet and more of a cake than cheese for variation?
 Try this Japanese Cotton Cheesecake recipe, which implements the Japanese Cotton Souffle to have the moist yet fluffy and airy cheesecake.

-This cheesecake is delighted to have for morning or afternoon tea with a little bit of fresh fruits, whipped cream and dust of chocolate or cocoa.
+This cheesecake is delighted to have for morning or afternoon tea with a few fresh fruits, whipped cream, and dust of chocolate or cocoa.
 It’s sort of a wake-up call mildly yet effective.

 I used the deeper 3″ pan to make sure no overflowing.
-The recommend baking time is around 80-90 minutes for a chrome 8 x 3 inch pan.
+The recommended baking time is around 80-90 minutes for a chrome 8 x 3-inch pan.
 But you should always do a quick glance check from the outside glass around that time and go for 10-15 minutes more to brown the top.

 Once done, turn off the oven but leave your cake inside with the door hinge slightly open.
 Let it cool off inside the oven will help prevent additional deflating.

 Recipe for Japanese Cotton Cheesecake